• Skip to Content

 Air Distribution Systems (Design)

 Course covers air moving and treating equipment, and distribution of air using appropriate devices.
-Content includes blower performance; static and dynamic pressures and pressure drop due to friction; sizing and selection of ductwork and blowers, diffusers, registers and grilles; and evaluation of system performance.
+Content includes blower performance, static and dynamic pressures and pressure drop due to friction, sizing and selection of ductwork and blowers, diffusers, registers and grilles as well as the evaluation of overall system performance.

 Residential Hot Water Boilers and Hydronics Technology

-Course covers conventional and modern residential hydronics systems.
-Topic focus on “Near boiler” piping, accessories and zoning operations; proper sizing of heat emitting components, baseboards and piping.
+Course covers conventional and modern residential hydronic systems.
+Content includes "Near boiler" piping, accessories and zoning operations; proper sizing of heat emitting components, baseboards and piping.
+Hands on experience with tools and the operation of a boiler system.

 AHR 2084 credit hours (lecture: 3 | lab: 3)